top of page

 Please share any work you have created with me via social media!
 My Instagram and TikTok is @cam.createz and I would LOVE to see what you create from this tutorial.

-*Disclaimer: There are some affiliate link above, which means I make a small percentage of any sale made.
+*Disclaimer: There are some affiliate links above, which means I make a small percentage of any sale made.
 It doesn't affect you in any way, but it supports me a little! :)

 bottom of page